kreismit/ECE4960/labs.md

 ## Procedure

+### Physical Robot (part *a*)
 Reviewed the [Sparkfun product info and documentation](https://www.sparkfun.com/products/15335) for the [ICM-20948 IMU](https://cdn.sparkfun.com/assets/7/f/e/c/d/DS-000189-ICM-20948-v1.3.pdf).
 Noted (among other things) that the default I²C address is `0x69`.

 With the "SparkFun 9DoF IMU Breakout - ICM 20948 - Arduino Library" installed, and the IMU connected to the Artemis via a Qwiic cable, ran the `Example1_Wire` Arduino sketch (Arduino IDE: File > Examples > Wire (under "Examples for Artemis RedBoard Nano").
 Confirmed the default I²C address.

 Ran the `Example1_Basics` Arduino sketch (accessed from the IDE by File > Examples > SparkFun 9DoF IMU Breakout - ICM 20948 - Arduino Library).
 Confirmed that the IMU read out sensible values on all nine axes.

+Wrote code to calculate the tilt angle using the accelerometer.
+Wrote code to calculate roll, pitch, and yaw using the gyroscope.
+Wrote code to calculate the yaw angle using the magnetometer.
+Wrote sensor fusion code using the accelerometer and the gyroscope.

+Added features to the Bluetooth communication code allowing it to send IMU data over Bluetooth.
+Modified command set to add a "ramp" command and a "spin" command; the former ramped the motors from a low number to 255, and the latter attempted to spin at a constant rate using PI control.

+### Simulation (part *b*)

+Downloaded and extracted the [lab six base code](https://cornell.box.com/s/psr506o6sw2l65fw6q98khu0fjdwvydk).
+In the VM, entered the folder and ran `./setup.sh`.
+Closed and reopened the terminal window.
+Started `lab6-manager` and `robot-keyboard-teleop`.
+Entered `/home/artemis/catkin_ws/src/lab6/scripts` and started `jupyter lab`.
+Ensured the notebook kernel used Python 3.

+Followed the notebook instructions.

 ## Results and Notes